postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 ## Before type constructor

 The same approach as above can be used to add logic to the type constructor (i.e. static constructor) instead of the object constructor.
-The <xref:Metalama.Framework.Aspects.IAdviceFactory.AddInitializerBeforeTypeConstructor*> method needs to be used instead.
+The `InitializerType.BeforeTypeConstructor` value needs to be used instead.